vydra/task-output-cache-demos/samples/02-local-hazelcast-test/README.md

 # Testing with Hazelcast

-This test demonstrates the use of a cache backned service.
-It can be ran locally, and it can also be used to demonstrate the use of the cache backend by builds running on different hosts.
+This scenario demonstrates the use of a cache backned service.
+The tests can be ran locally, and they can also be used to demonstrate the use of the cache backend by builds running on different hosts.

-We are using a [Hazelcast](http://hazelcast.org) node as the cache backend.
+We are going to use a [Hazelcast](http://hazelcast.org) node as the cache backend.
 Hazelcast is an in-memory database, so it will only keep track of the cached data as long as the Hazelcast node is running.
-This makes it easy to discard the cached data by restarting the node.
+This makes it easy to discard the cached data when needed by restarting the node.

 Hazelcast can work as a distributed cache with nodes talking to each other.
 For this test however we are going to create a centralized cache service with a single standalone node.

 ## Preparations

-Build the `hazelcast-server` tool first.
-This will be used to start the Hazelcast node:
+We first need the standalone Hazelcast node to be up and running.
+For this, let's build the `hazelcast-server` tool first:

 ```text
 $ cd hazelcast-server